-Acquired through the acquisition of Cameron Gold Operations Ltd, a wholly-owned subsidiary of Chalice Gold Mines Limited, the Cameron Gold Project covers 31,673 hectares and comprises 154 unpatented claims, 24 patented claims (mineral rights only), seven mining licenses of occupation (MLO) and four mining leases.
+Acquired through the acquisition of Cameron Gold, a wholly-owned subsidiary of Chalice, the Cameron Gold Project covers 31,673 hectares and comprises 154 unpatented claims, 24 patented claims (mineral rights only), seven mining licenses of occupation (MLO) and four mining leases.
 The Cameron Gold Deposit is a greenstone-hosted gold deposit and the mineralization is mainly hosted in mafic volcanic rocks within a northwest trending shear zone (Cameron Lake Shear Zone) which dips steeply to the North east.
-The NI 43-101, Measured and Indicated Resource of 8.9 Mt grading 2.29 g/t Au, containing 650,000 oz Au, and Inferred Resources of 14.9 Mt grading 1.91 g/t Au, containing 920,000 oz Au.
+The NI 43-101 Measured Resource of 3.7 Mt grading 2.64 g/t Au, containing 316,000 oz Au, Indicated Resource of 5.1 Mt grading 2.03 g/t Au, containing 336,000 oz Au, and Inferred Resources of 14.9 Mt grading 1.91 g/t Au, containing 917,000 oz Au.
 There is excellent infrastructure with year round road access to the property from nearby highway and powerline within 20 km.

-The Company paid an estimated \$17 per Resource oz Au following the acquisition from Chalice, for consideration of approximately \$26.0 million.
+The Company paid an estimated \$17 per resource oz Au following the acquisition from Chalice, for consideration of approximately \$26.0 million.